kedacore/keda-docs/content/scalers/apache-kafka-topic.md

 **Parameter list:**

+- `brokerList`: comma separated list of Kafka brokers "hostname:port" to connect to for bootstrap (DEPRECATED).
+- `bootstrapServers`: comma separated list of Kafka brokers "hostname:port" to connect to for bootstrap.
+- `consumerGroup`: consumer group used for checking the offset on the topic and processing the related lag.
+- `topic`: topic on which processing the offset lag.
-- `lagThreshold` Optional.
-How much the stream is lagging on the current consumer group.
+- `lagThreshold` How much the stream is lagging on the current consumer group.
 Default is 10.
+Optional.

 ### Authentication Parameters